-AG 162: Introduction Beekeeping
+AG 162: Introduction Beekeeping Credits: 2

 Comments: Students must not be allergic to bees.
 May be repeated for a maximum of 6 credits.
-Semester Offered: Fall, Spring, enrollment in AG 200L.
+Semester Offered: Fall, Spring, Summer

 Description: This course introduces the biology and behavior of honeybees and best management practices for hive management; develops hands-on skill for hive inspection, maintenance, and management techniques to control honeybee diseases and pests; and investigates alternative pollinators.